ollyontheboard/ollyontheboard/README.md

-- 👋 Hi, I’m @ollyontheboard
+- 👋 Hi, I’m Olisah Opiah
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android and Cross-platform Mobile Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kotlin and improving my skills as an intermediate android developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile applications and improve my skills as a developer
-- 📫 How to reach me ...
+- 📫 How to reach me twitter.com/ollyontheboard instagram.com/ollyontheboard

 <!---
 ollyontheboard/ollyontheboard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.